Table of Contents

 Periodic cleaning and the occasional descaling to remove unavoidable deposits are recommended.
 Those who say that manufacturers don’t make anything ‘like they used to’ just don’t pay as much attention to their appliances.

-You shouldn’t base your decision on how much maintenance an espresso machine needs.
+You shouldn’t base your decision on how much maintenance an espresso maker needs.
 The only thing that matters is how the parts are assembled.
 That determines how easy or hard it is to access every orifice once you take it apart.

-Sure, these days almost every espresso machine can be called the best performer when it comes to brewing speed.
+Sure, these days almost every espresso maker can be called the best performer when it comes to brewing speed.
 It seems like all of them take 1-2 minutes including warm-up to produce a quality shot of espresso.
 However, once you are familiar with the pressure specifications, it’s not that black and white anymore, is it?

 Some manual machines may only reach a pressure of 8 bars.
 That’s enough to make espresso but not top-quality espresso; 9 bars is the minimum you should accept on your new espresso machine if you care about taste at all.

 The capacity of the water tank is not too important for small shots of espresso.
 It is important in terms of how the reservoir is set up.
-For example, you may not want to splurge on a self-cleaning espresso machine.
+For example, you may not want to splurge on a self-cleaning espresso maker.
 If that’s the case, you’ll want a decent-sized water tank that’s easy to remove and clean.
 Maybe you want two separate tanks for water and milk.
 That will usually cost you more, but you should note that the capacity may sometimes be displayed as a sum instead of individual numbers.

 Last but not least, the budget always plays a major role in the decision to buy any big or small kitchen appliance.
+This is true for espresso machines as well.

-For long term use and especially for a residential setting, a middle to top tier espresso machine may not be as expensive as you think.
+For long term use and especially for a residential setting, a middle to top tier espresso maker may not be as expensive as you think.
 If the only reason you’re raking up bills from coffee shops is because you can’t make your own at home, then even an expensive espresso maker can help you reduce your monthly expenses.

 Does this mean you should get the priciest one out there?
 Of course not.